johnthwong/johnthwong.github.io/page_tpo.md

-## Give US Public Housing Residents to Purchase Their Flat
+## Give US Public Housing Residents the Right to Purchase Their Flat
 I recently wrote a policy memo for the Federation of American Scientists' call for federal policy ideas for increasing housing supply.

 <img src="images/thumbnail_tpo_1.jpg"/>